Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/README.md

 ![Splash](docs/readme/live-deployment/splash.png "Splash")

 ### Main Menu
-The menu is color coded to aid the user.
-Options are designed to be intuitive to the user.
+Menu options are color coded and given intuitive titles for the user.

 ![Main Menu](docs/readme/live-deployment/main-menu.png "Main Menu")

-The user can review the game's rules in this area accessed from the main menu.
+The game rules can be accessed from the main menu.

 ![Rules](docs/readme/live-deployment/rules.png "Rules")

-The user can review a version of the game's board accessed from the main menu.
+The user can view the game's board from the main menu.

 ![Menu Board](docs/readme/live-deployment/menu-board.png "Menu Board")